Understanding the "May or May Not Exist" Criminal Record Result in British Columbia

 More and more frequently, and particularly in British Columbia, Canadians obtaining a local criminal record check are receiving the result that a criminal record “may or may not exist.”
 This can be of great concern to individuals obtaining these record checks for employment, immigration, or a variety of other purposes.
 The vague nature of this result does not confirm if the individual has actually done anything illegal, but it can easily appear this way to anyone looking at the record check without the proper knowledge.
-It’s very important to know that a criminal record which “may or may not exist” can be caused by a variety of low-level police interactions such as:- Being charged with an offence that was later dismissed or withdrawn,

 - Having a complaint filed against you by an individual reporting suspicious behavior,